 Akshaye Khanna said, "I have a morbid fear of the press, being seen and being talked about.
 There is no logical reason behind it.
 Nothing specific triggered it.
 But if I saw myself on a magazine cover, I would look away.
 I would shut a paper if there is an interview of mine."

 The actor further said, "I had become so comfortable with my solitude, that all this didn't matter.
 But, I am in the midst of a diabolical change and I think the fear is fading away finally.
 I don't think people have agendas against each other anymore."

 Talking about social media, Akshaye Khanna told mid-day, "I like social media because it allows everyone to be free."

 While talking about the lure of showbiz, Akshaye Khanna told mid-day, "The aspiration of any artiste is to be loved.
 Recognition, fame, appreciation - it all comes in a package.
 It's a part of what I signed up for when I became an actor.
 If you take away his body of work, Salman Khan will also collapse as a superstar."

-It's Akshaye Khanna's birthday today.
-Born on 28th March 1975, Akshaye Khanna completes 21 years in the film industry.
-His first film Himalay Putra released on 4th April 1997.
-We look back at the media-shy Bollywood actor's film journey and how he made a comeback after feeling 'torturous' without work
+Akshaye Khanna's latest release Section 375 hit theatres on September 13, 2019.
+The actor completed 22 years in the film industry as his first film Himalay Putra released on April 4, 1997.
+We look back at the media-shy Bollywood actor's film journey and how he made a comeback after feeling 'tortured' without work.